Eswatini Privacy Centre

 • A specialist sub-contractor operates our CCTV system.

-Where we store and send personal data
+7. Where we store and send personal information

 We sometimes make use of Service Providers that are situated outside of Eswatini, e.g. South Africa, Kenya, UK and US.
-We access and use your information from our base in Eswatini and will not transfer personal data to a country lacking laws that provide an adequate level of information protection, unless we have an agreement with the recipient requiring measures that offer a similar level of protection as The Law relating to the protection of personal data and privacy in Eswatini and with the required permission from the relevant supervisory authority.
+We access and use your information from our base in Eswatini and will not transfer personal information to a country lacking laws that provide an adequate level of information protection, unless we have an agreement with the recipient requiring measures that offer a similar level of protection as The Law relating to the protection of personal information and privacy in Eswatini and with the required permission from the relevant supervisory authority.

-Your rights concerning personal data
+8. Your rights concerning personal information

 Access: You can access all information that we hold about you by contacting us through DPOEswatini@transunion.com